 I do think that there are some lessens that the characters come to understand about how we interact with a corrupt society.
 Dimitri’s story emphasizes the power of empathy over ideology.
 Dimitri begins the game with a strong sense of right and wrong, but is unable to reconcile that with the world around him because the voices he hears are those that only he speaks for.
 He refuses allegiance, compliments, and even friendships because he believes he doesn’t deserve them.
 Likewise, he seeks justice for people who never asked for it.
 His redemption comes because he starts to listen, he liberates Faerghus before eliminating the empire because that is what his people are asking for, he rescues Claude because Claude asks for it, and finally he kills Edelgard, not because he wants to, but because she has decided that her war can only end on her terms.

 Edelgard’s story emphasizes the need to reconcile action with intention.
 It’s difficult to take her at her word that she wishes to produce a better world because there is a disconnect between the things that she says and the things that she does.
-She pretends to be angry at the crest system but instead of focusing her energy against those, like the cult and the ruling lords in Adrestia who weaponize the crest system, she instead rages against something external and easy to demonize.
+She pretends to be angry at the crest system but instead of focusing her energy against those, like the cult and the ruling lords in Adrestia who weaponize the crest system, that are external and easy to demonize.
 In this way she allows the Adrestian Empire to use even her suffering as a weapon against its enemies.
 In the end, instead of beating the system Edelgard became the very thing she was always meant to be: a weapon designed specifically to preserve the Adrestian way of life.
 Edelgard’s story is a demonstration of how worthless good intentions are if the actions associated with those intentions are not focused on solving actual issues.

 This isn’t to say that Dimitri’s ending is in some sense a ‘good’ ending.
-In it, none of the systematic issues with Fódlan are addressed.
+In it none of the systematic issues with Fódlan are addressed.
 The tragedy of Duscur is never truly resolved, the people of Duscur are never avenged, the crest system Edelgard abhors still stands, the church still exists, and the cult is neither defeated, nor even implied to have been defeated in his Epilogue.
 For all intents and purposes, the only winner is the status quo.
 Yet, there is hope as a new generation takes power.
 Dimitri, now king of Faerghus, goes on to rule a now united Fódlan, and Byleth takes over as the archbishop of the church.
 Together these two have tremendous power to shape a new Fódlan.
 Positive change is not guaranteed, but perhaps a leader willing to listen can push things in a better direction.

 If Three Houses has anything to say, it is not that history is written by the victors; instead, history is written by the survivors.
 The thing that has most successfully stuck with me about Fire Emblem: Three Houses as a game is that it is an admission that war is complicated.
 It is a tragedy, sometimes necessary, sometimes absurd, sometimes horrific, sometimes heroic, and always a matter of perspective.
 It is what happens when one worldview decides that it cannot exist alongside another one.
 It is the collision of two realities travelling at great speed.
-It is a insatiable flame that births a new world; yet, such a world is rarely what any of the inputs intended.
+It is an insatiable flame that births a new world; yet, such a world is rarely what any of the inputs intended.